nyoikepaul/biashara-os/README.md

 License
 MIT License — see LICENSE for details.

-Made with  for Kenyan businesses
+Made with love  for Kenyan businesses